albrechtf/mcf2pdf/README.md

 (mcf2pdf.bat under Windows, mcf2pdf under Linux) with any text editor you like (Windows: right-click the file and select "Edit").

-Look for the line starting with <SET> MCF_INSTALL_DIR= (SET only in the .bat version).
+Look for the line starting with &lt;SET> MCF_INSTALL_DIR= (SET only in the .bat version).
 After the =, insert the complete path to the "real" MCF software installation location, e.g. "C:\Program Files\Mein CEWE Fotobuch".
 Notice that you MUST include the path in double quotes if it contains spaces!!

-Next, look for the line starting with <SET> MCF_TEMP_DIR= (SET only in the .bat version).
+Next, look for the line starting with &lt;SET> MCF_TEMP_DIR= (SET only in the .bat version).
 The same, insert now the TEMPORARY location of the software.
 If unsure, startup the MCF software, open any file, select "Options", "Directories" (second item in the Options dialog), and copy the temporary directory listed there.